 So, if I may confess, I’ve never been to Arby’s.
 I live in LA and the only Arby’s I know of is the one in Hollywood.
 Their social media is outstanding though, and I’ve just recently learned that Ving Rhames is the one doing the amazing VO work on their commercials.
 Despite all this, I can’t imagine I’d live on fast food roast beef sandwiches for the rest of my life so we’re just going to move on.

 Throwing this one in here because for a donut shop, Dunkin’ actually has a lot of stuff.
-For starters, they have solid coffee and that’s important if you’re going to be eating there forever.
+For starters, they have decent coffee and that’s important if you’re going to be eating there forever.
 At the end of the day, though, breakfast sandwiches are a mighty fine food but they ain’t enough.
 We need some more diversity in our diet and Dunkin’ Donuts is just not gonna cut it.

 Never been.
 You can’t convince me I’m missing anything.